Last updated at 15:00 on 29/04/2021

 Q. What are you doing to help customers socially distance on your services?

 A. So that our customers and staff can practise social distancing on board we’re limiting the number of people who can travel.
-We’re also advising customers in England and Scotland about where to sit, which seats to leave free and asking them to wear face coverings, to help people travel safely.
-For those who have to travel, contactless is the preferred method of payment but if that’s not possible, we ask that only exact change is used to pay for your fare (please note that in some areas you will only be able to pay with contactless or exact fares)
+We’re also advising customers about where to sit, which seats to leave free and asking them to wear face coverings, to help people travel safely.
+For those who have to travel, contactless is the preferred method of payment but if that’s not possible, we ask that you try to pay for your fare with the exact change.